-If you do not cross the air lines, supply air will be sent to the service line instead of going to charge the trailer air tanks.
+If you do cross the air lines, supply air will be sent to the service line instead of going to charge the trailer air tanks.
 Air will not be available to release the trailer spring brakes (parking brakes).
 If the spring brakes don't release when you push the trailer air supply control, check the air line connections.

-Older trailers do not have spring brakes.
-If the air supply in the trailer air tank has leaked away there will be no emergency brakes, and the trailer wheels will turn freely.
+Hose Couplers (Glad Hands) trailer wheels will turn freely.
 If you crossed the air lines, you could drive away but you wouldn't have trailer brakes.
 This would be very dangerous.
 Always test the trailer brakes before driving with the hand valve or by pulling the air supply (tractor protection valve) control.
 Pull gently against them in a low gear to make sure the brakes work.

 Each trailer and converter dolly has one or more air tanks.
 They are filled by the emergency (supply) line from the tractor.
 They provide the air pressure used to operate trailer brakes.
-Air pressure is sent from the air tanks to the brakes by the relay valves.
+Air pressure is sent from the air tanks to the brakes by relay valves.
 The pressure in the service line tells how much pressure the relay valves should send to the trailer brakes.
 The pressure in the service line is controlled by the brake pedal (and the trailer hand brake).

 It is important that you don't let water and oil build up in the air tanks.
 If you do, the brakes may not work correctly.
 Each tank has a drain valve on it and you should drain each tank every day.
-If your tanks have automatic drains, they will keep mot moisture out.
+If your tanks have automatic drains, they will keep most moisture out.
 But you should still open the drains to make sure.